Synthesis

 Preview

-A one-pot, metal-free tandem reductive cyclization of 2-(2-nitrophenyl)quinazolin-4(3H)-one with broad range of structurally diverse aldehydes and glyoxals has been developed using sodium dithionite (Na₂S₂O₄) as a cost-effective and environmentally benign reducing agent.
-The protocol employs green solvents such as ethanol and water, avoiding formation of metal salt by-products thereby simplifying the workup procedures and enabling the isolation of product by simple filtration.
-Furthermore, ESI-HRMS and DFT studies were conducted for the identification of the key intermediates and to elucidate the proposed reaction mechanism.
+A one-pot, metal-free tandem reductive cyclization of 2-(2-nitrophenyl)quinazolin-4(3H)-one with a broad range of structurally diverse aldehydes and glyoxals has been developed using sodium dithionite (Na₂S₂O₄) as a cost-effective and environmentally benign reducing agent.
+The protocol employs green solvents such as ethanol and water, avoiding the formation of metal salt by-products, thereby simplifying the workup procedures and enabling the isolation of the product by simple filtration.
+To support the proposed reaction mechanism, both ESI-HRMS and Density Function Theory (DFT) studies were carried out for the identification of crucial intermediates and mechanistic elucidation.

 Publication History